denog/routing-guide/docs/guides/route_filtering/outbound/max_prefix.md

 Configuration examples:

 === "FRRouting"
     This limits the number of prefixes sent to 1000, please note that the session is *not* shut down after the number is exceeded.
+Which prefixed are sent you cannot influence, this limits the usefulness of this feature.
     ```
     router bgp 64500
         address-family ipv4 unicast